mantinlu/Simple-Defi-App/Readme.txt

-// This is an simple defi app to demonstrate the probability for users to bank their money to the system to earn rewards of other token.
+// This is an simple defi app with smart contract to demonstrate the probability for users to bank their money to the system to earn rewards of other token.

 // Useful Commands
 // truffle test